Data-to-text Generation by Splicing Together Nearest Neighbors: Experiments

-\paragraph{Model and Training Details} We compare \gimodel{} policies to \ltwors{} and \ltwort{} policies, to a more standard transformer-based sequence-to-sequence policy that uses no retrieved neighbors, and to recent models from the literature (see below).
-The baseline sequence-to-sequence policy is a simple word-based model, with a generation vocabulary limited to the 30000 most frequent target words.
-The neighbor-based policies, on the other hand, are limited to generating (rather than copying) only from a much smaller vocabulary consisting of target words that occur at least 50 times in the training set and which also cannot be obtained from the target's corresponding neighbors.
+\paragraph{Baselines} We compare \gimodel{} policies to \ltwort{} policies, to a transformer-based sequence-to-sequence model with a copy mechanism~\citep{gu2016incorporating} that uses no retrieved neighbors (henceforth ``S2S+copy''), and to recent models from the literature (see below).
+The S2S+copy model uses a generation vocabulary limited to the 30k most frequent target words.
+The neighbor-based policies, on the other hand, are limited to generating (rather than copying) only from a much smaller vocabulary consisting of target words that occur at least 50 times in the training set and which cannot be obtained from the target's corresponding neighbors.

-All policies are implemented using 6-layer transformer encoders and decoders, with model dimension 420, 7 attention heads, and feed-forward dimension 650.
-We use the \texttt{huggingface}~\citep{wolf2020transformers} implementation of the BART~\citep{lewis2020bart} architecture, but with no pretraining.
-For the E2E and Gigaword datasets we sample $R \niceeq 50$ neighbor sequences during training, and for WikiBio we sample $R \niceeq 45$.
+\paragraph{Additional Details} All models are implemented using 6-layer transformer encoders and decoders, with model dimension 420, 7 attention heads, and feed-forward dimension 650;\footnote{We use the \texttt{huggingface}~\citep{wolf2020transformers} implementation of the BART~\citep{lewis2020bart} architecture, but with no pretraining.} all models are trained from scratch.
 We train with Adam~\citep{kingma2015adam,loshchilov2018decoupled}, using linear learning-rate warm-up and square-root decay as in \citet{devlin2019bert}, until validation loss stops decreasing.

-\paragraph{Generation} We generate by beam searching over partial hypotheses constructed first by predicting the $i, n, k$ arguments to the $\ginsert$ function (or just the $n, k$ arguments in the case of \ltwors{}), and then the remaining $j, l$ arguments (or just $l$ in the case of \ltwors{}), as in Equation~\ref{eq:factorization}.
-We search up to a maximum number of actions, and in computing the final score of a hypothesis, we average the $\pi_{\btheta}$ log probabilities over all the actions taken to construct the hypothesis (rather than summing).
-We found the \gimodel{} and \ltwors{} policies to be sensitive to the number of neighbors included at generation time, and we tune this number as an additional hyperparameter; see Table~\ref{tab:parentresults}.
-See the appendix for additional hyperparameter details.
+We generate with beam search (see Section~\ref{sec:generation}), and neighbor-based models use 20 neighbors at test time, just as at training time.
+We discuss hyperparameters and tuning in Appendix~\ref{sec:hypers}.
+We include sample generations from all systems in Appendix~\ref{sec:samplegens}, and additional visualizations of some \gimodel{} generations in Figure~\ref{fig:derivations}.